 NAWA Summer Courses 2021 program

-We would also like to inform you that this year the courses will be conducted online.
+We would like to point out that this year the courses will be conducted in the on-line formula.

 Candidates for the Program must meet the following requirements:

 - have the status of a student or teacher of a foreign university,

 - Polish is not their first language,

 - have not studied in Poland in the 2020/2021 academic year.